Top Nav

 Madagascar.
 Photo by Pascal Elison

-Photography Inspiring Children in Conservation (PICC) is based on the concept of engaging with the natural world through visual arts.
-The program goal is to inspire Malagasy students to become lemur conservation leaders within their communities by providing them with knowledge of lemur ecology, as well as local conservation issues and solutions.
+Our organisation Photography Inspiring Children in Conservation (PICC) is based on the concept of engaging with the natural world through visual arts.
+Our goal is to inspire Malagasy students to become lemur conservation leaders within their communities by providing them with knowledge of lemur ecology, as well as local conservation issues and solutions.
 Malagasy students gain skills in photography, illustration, and storytelling, providing an effective foundation upon which they may seek conservation-oriented careers.
 PICC was designed with a goal of building local capacity for sustainable conservation through educating and empowering both students and the broader community, including local teachers and elders.

-Over a two-week period, Malagasy students use customized coloring and activity books, worksheets, field journals, and DSLR cameras to document their local forests and develop scientifically accurate stories and illustrations.
 They are encouraged to develop unique lemur conservation ideas, making contributions to their communities using their new skills.
 A village-wide gathering at the completion of the project celebrates the students’ works and recognizes participants as “Forest Ambassadors”.
 Equipment remains onsite, accessible to the students and teachers for sustained learning, career development, and conservation work.
 About 3,000 tourists visit Masoala National Park (NP) per year.
 One of our goals is to give Malagasy students the opportunity to develop the skills needed to have future careers in ecotourism and conservation, improving their own lives while also protecting lemurs and their habitats.

-It is important to foster the development of skills for conservation job opportunities – research has shown that Malagasy people who are involved in ecotourism, and earn their income from sharing wildlife experiences with visitors, will not hunt lemurs and will discourage others from doing so (Borgerson C, et al. 2016.
-Who hunts lemurs and why they hunt them.
-Biological Conservation 197:124–130).
+It is important to foster the development of skills for conservation job opportunities because research has shown that Malagasy people who are involved in ecotourism, and earn their income from sharing wildlife experiences with visitors, will not hunt lemurs and will discourage others from doing so.
+At the same time, providing training and employability skills to Malagasy students improves livelihoods.

-PICC’s long-term goal is to be active in many conservation-critical areas of Madagascar during future, post-pandemic sessions.
-Currently working within coronavirus pandemic restrictions, we began our program in June 2020 with the students in the village of Ambodiforaha in northeast Madagascar, adjacent to the stunningly beautiful Masoala National Park, an area rich in biodiversity.
+We began our program in June 2020 with the students in the village of Ambodiforaha in northeast Madagascar, adjacent to the stunningly beautiful Masoala National Park, an area rich in biodiversity.
 This National Park and UNESCO World Heritage site protects as much as 40% of Madagascar’s mammalian diversity.
 On the Masoala peninsula, 9 out of 10 species of lemurs present are vulnerable, endangered, or critically endangered, with the only remaining populations of some species found in this protected habitat.

 PICC supports conservation of the following threatened lemur species in the Masoala NP and forest: